Battle of Kennesaw Mountain: Start of the Atlanta campaign

 Sherman's campaign began on May 7, as his three armies departed from the vicinity of Chattanooga.
-He launched demonstration attacks against Johnston's position on the long, high mountain named Rocky Face Ridge while McPherson's Army of the Tennessee advanced stealthily around Johnston's left flank toward the town of Resaca and Johnston's supply line on the Western & Atlantic Railroad.
+He launched demonstration attacks against Johnston's position on the long, high mountain named Rocky Face Ridge while McPherson's Army of the Tennessee advanced stealthily around Johnston's left flank toward the town of Resaca, and Johnston's supply line on the Western & Atlantic Railroad.
 Unfortunately for Sherman, McPherson encountered a small Confederate force entrenched in the outskirts of Resaca and cautiously pulled back to Snake Creek Gap, squandering the opportunity to trap the Confederate army.
 As Sherman swung his entire army in the direction of Resaca, Johnston retired to take up positions there.
 Full scale fighting erupted in the Battle of Resaca on May 14–15 but there was no conclusive result and Sherman flanked Johnston for a second time by crossing the Oostanaula River.
 As Johnston withdrew again, skirmishing erupted at Adairsville on May 17 and more general fighting on Johnston's Cassville line May 18–19.
 Johnston planned to defeat part of Sherman's force as it approached on multiple routes, but Hood became uncharacteristically cautious and feared encirclement, failing to attack as ordered.
 Encouraged by Hood and Polk, Johnston ordered another withdrawal, this time across the Etowah River.

 Johnston's army took up defensive positions at Allatoona Pass south of Cartersville, but Sherman once again turned Johnston's left as he temporarily abandoned his railroad supply line and advanced on Dallas.
 Johnston was forced to move from his strong position and meet Sherman's army in the open.
 Fierce but inconclusive fighting occurred on May 25 at New Hope Church, May 27 at Pickett's Mill, and May 28 at Dallas.
 By June 1, heavy rains turned the roads to quagmires and Sherman was forced to return to the railroad to supply his men.
 Johnston's new line (called the Brushy Mountain Line) was established by June 4 northwest of Marietta, along Lost Mountain, Pine Mountain, and Brush Mountain.
 On June 14, following eleven days of steady rain, Sherman was ready to move again.
 While on a personal reconnaissance, he spotted a group of Confederate officers on Pine Mountain and ordered one of his artillery batteries to open fire.
-Lt.
-Gen. Leonidas Polk, the "Fighting Bishop," was killed and Johnston withdrew his men from Pine Mountain, establishing a new line in an arc-shaped defensive position from Kennesaw Mountain to Little Kennesaw Mountain.
+Lieutenant General Leonidas Polk, the "Fighting Bishop", was killed and Johnston withdrew his men from Pine Mountain, establishing a new line in an arc-shaped defensive position from Kennesaw Mountain to Little Kennesaw Mountain.
 Hood's corps attempted an unsuccessful attack at Peter Kolb's farm (the Battle of Kolb's Farm) south of Little Kennesaw Mountain on June 22.
-Maj.
-Gen. William W. Loring succeeded to temporarily command Polk's corps.
+Major General William W. Loring succeeded in temporarily commanding Polk's corps.